fvilarinho/cicdzerotohero/README.md

 - `EDGEGRID_CLIENT_SECRET`: Client Secret used to authenticate the APIs/CLI/Terraform calls, using the Akamai EdgeGrid.
 - `ACC_TOKEN`: Token used to authenticate the APIs/CLI/Terraform calls in the Akamai Connected Cloud.

+or define the credentials in the `iac/.credentials` filename.
+Please follow the template `iac/.credentials.template`.

 ### To run it in Akamai Connected Cloud

 You'll need to create an API Token in Akamai Connected Cloud.
 Please follow this path: Click in your